RiceComp427-Spring2019/comp427-hw1-paranoia-timm-lan/README.md

 - Countermeasures:
   - Do not save patients’ payment information.
 Cost: makes it inconvenient for regular patients as they need to fill in the same payment information every time.
 Benefits: less chance to have liability of leaking payment information if you simply don’t record them.
   - Buy good safes to store patients’ medical records, and develop polices for accessing the documents, such as logging a time stamp, and requesting a signature every time an employee needs to access a document.
+Cost: Safes are expensive.
+And documents would also become less accessible for normal usage.
+Benefits: Documents are less accessible for bad people.
+If anything happens, we could also track down the person who is responsible.